Deals on the Eurail France Pass

-France Rail Pass: Close enough to taste it?
+Eurail France Pass: Close enough to taste it?

-The France Rail Pass gives you extensive travel on the national rail network of France.
-Choose a continuous-day pass for 2, 4, 5, 8 or 15 travel days; or a flexi pass offering choice of 1, 2, 3, 4, 5, 6, 7, 8, or 9 days within a one-month period or 15 days within a two-month period.
-Special rates are available for 2 or more people traveling together, children, youth and seniors.
+The Eurail France Pass gives you extensive travel on the national rail network of France.
+Choose a flexi pass offering choice of 3, 4, 5 or 8 days within a one-month period.
+Special rates are available for 2 or more people traveling together, children, and youth.

 At Rail Europe, we know you can only truly experience the wonders of a local culture by immersing yourself in it.
 That’s what a rail pass in France permits.
 You go to and from amazing city-centers like Paris and Cannes surrounded by like-minded adventurers and friendly locals.
 And traveling within France by train lets you avoid worrying about airline schedules, gas prices or road signs.
 Besides, who could appreciate the aroma of hand-pressed cheeses from an airplane?
 Or indulge in the intoxicating fruits of a Loire Valley winery from a passing car?
 Having a rail pass in France allows you to indulge in all the local flavors as much as the locals, in high speed comfort and ease.